botpress/botpress/docs/guide/website/versioned_docs/version-11.8.0/developers/webchat-extending.md

 ## The Basics

 Every message sent by the bot to a user consist of a `payload`.
-That payload has a `type` property, that tells the webchat how the other informations included on that payload should be rendered on screen.
+That payload has a `type` property, that tells the webchat how the other information included on that payload should be rendered on screen.

 There are different ways to send that payload to the user: